biplovgautam/RAGtask1/README.md

 - text extraction using pypdf for .pdf and utf-8 decoding for .txt(done)
 - selectable chunking(fixed, semantic) strategy(done)
 - apply chunking strategy(done)
+- embedding and storing both pinecone directly provides integrated interface for embedding models so we don't need to do embedding by ourself (done)

 ## project architecture